Youngstown State University Baseball Camps

 On the individual level, 55 Saints players earned All-Region honors in Bertolini's eight years at Mercyhurst North East.
 Bertolini also coached four Region III players of the year, two Region III pitchers of the year and a pair of National Junior College Athletic Association All-Americans.

-Bertolini also has a record of emphasizing academics on his teams.
+Bertolini also had a record of emphasizing academics on his teams.
 Seven of his players at Mercyhurst North East earned NJCAA Academic All-America honors.

 After his senior season he played professionally in the New York State League for the Westchester Federals and then in the Frontier League for the Midwest Sliders.

-Bertolini and his wife Breanna, who played lacrosse at Mercyhurst, have a daughter named Eloise.
+Bertolini and his wife Breanna, who was an All-American lacrosse player at Mercyhurst, have a daughter named Eloise.